This post may contain affiliate links. Please read our disclosure policy.

 How to Make Pulled Pork Nachos

-Step 1: Spread corn tortilla chips into an even, overlapping layer on a rimmed baking sheet and bake in a 375˚F for 5 minutes.
+Spread corn tortilla chips into an even, overlapping layer on a rimmed baking sheet and bake in a 375˚F for 3-5 minutes.

-Step 3: Top hot chips first with ½ of the cheese, then the pulled pork pieces and finish with remaining cheese.
+Top hot chips first with 1/2 of the cheese, then the pulled pork pieces and finish with remaining cheese.
 Bake 5 to 7 minutes until cheese has melted.
 Serve hot with desired toppings.

 Pulled Pork Nachos